IntelPython/dpctl/docs/doc_sources/user_guides/basic_concepts.rst

 Event
 -----

-SYCL event is an entity created when a task is submitted to SYCL queue for execution.
-The event are be used to order execution of computational tasks by the DPC++ runtime.
+A SYCL event is an entity created when a task is submitted to SYCL queue for execution.
+The events are used to order execution of computational tasks by the DPC++ runtime.
 They may also contain profiling information associated with the submitted task, provided the queue was created with "enable_profiling" property.